Code-Institute-Submissions/my-first-project-6/README.md

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

+-   Format for the README file used from the sample file of code institute.

 ## Setup/Installation Requirements